 Should You Get a Barclays CD Account?

-With nine term options ranging from three months to six years, Barclays CDs allow you to save toward various savings goals.
+With nine term options ranging from twelve months to five years, Barclays CDs allow you to save toward various savings goals.
 They also make it easy to create a CD ladder, where you open multiple CDs with spaced out maturity dates.
 That way you can benefit from CD payouts over the course of a year or more.